gocfl / ocfl / extensions

 gocfl offers flexible configuration options to support both simple ad-hoc calls and complex workflows.

 For recurring settings, a configuration file (in TOML format) can be used.
-A specific file can be specified with the global --config flag:
+By default, gocfl searches for its configuration in the directory $HOME/gocfl.

 gocfl --config myconfig.toml [command]